The Ultimate Guide to Year-End Giving

 “First, however you’re communicating with donors, you should always be specific about how they support your organization,” says Bedlington.
 “If I’m a monthly donor to an organization and they don’t acknowledge that fact in their communications, it makes me feel like they don’t appreciate my regular donations.”

 To keep things simple, don’t write a brand-new letter or email message for every single donor group.
-Rather, try customizing the opening lines of the same message to reflect each group’s giving type.
+Instead, try customizing the opening lines of the same message to reflect each group’s giving type.

 10. Craft Your Appeal

-Follow these four best practices for writing the perfect year-end appeal letter:
+Follow these four best practices for writing the perfect appeal letter to support your end of year giving campaign:

 1. Tell a Story: A touching story about how donations will change lives will help readers form an emotional connection and inspire them to give.